-Many people choose to invest in gold, silver and platinum, opting for such investments for a plethora of reasons.
-Investing in such metals involves taking a number of factors into account.
+Many people choose to invest in gold, silver or platinum, opting for such investments for a plethora of reasons.
+However, investing in such metals involves taking a number of factors into account.

-Investing in bullion could provide a useful means for diversifying your investment portfolio, with gold, in particular, often being seen as a safe haven during times of economic uncertainty.
+Investing in precious metals could provide a useful means for diversifying your investment portfolio, with gold, in particular, often being seen as a safe haven during times of economic uncertainty.

 Is this a realistic investment option?